microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

         type.

     SupportsFileCreation
         A **Boolean** value that indicates that the host supports creating new files using the WOPI client.
-See :ref:`Create New` for more information.

     SupportsScenarioLinks
         A **Boolean** value that indicates that the host supports scenarios where users can operate on files in